sarahlamond/sarahlamond/README.md

 <!-- Intro paragraph -->
 <p>
   <i>
-    I’m passionate about technology, innovation, and the ethical implications of new advancements.
+    I’m passionate about technology, innovation, and creativity!!
-    Currently, I’m developing my skills in programming, algorithms, and data analysis, with a particular interest in AI, Machine Learning, and Data Science.
+    In a technical sense, I’m developing my skills in programming, aand data analysis, with a particular interest in AI, Machine Learning, and Data Science.
+    Having an IDM minor, I am also committed to expanding my knowledge in website development, 3D modeling, game development, and design.
     I’m committed to continuous learning across various fields, and I enjoy expressing my creativity through every project I undertake.
-Collaboration is essential to me, and I’m looking forward to taking on larger-scale projects in the near future.
   </i>
 </p>